Mobile App Cryptography¶

 Ensure that passwords aren't directly passed into an encryption function.
 Instead, the user-supplied password should be passed into a KDF to create a cryptographic key.
 Choose an appropriate iteration count when using password derivation functions.
 For example, NIST recommends an iteration count of at least 10,000 for PBKDF2 and for critical keys where user-perceived performance is not critical at least 10,000,000.
 For critical keys, it is recommended to consider implementation of algorithms recognized by Password Hashing Competition (PHC) like Argon2.

-Weak Random Number Generators¶
+Improper Random Number Generation¶

 Custom Implementations of Cryptography¶

-Inventing proprietary cryptographic functions is time consuming, difficult, and likely to fail.
+Inventing proprietary cryptographic functions is time-consuming, difficult, and likely to fail.
 Instead, we can use well-known algorithms that are widely regarded as secure.
 Mobile operating systems offer standard cryptographic APIs that implement those algorithms.

 Carefully inspect all the cryptographic methods used within the source code, especially those that are directly applied to sensitive data.
 All cryptographic operations should use standard cryptographic APIs for Android and iOS (we'll write about those in more detail in the platform-specific chapters).
 Any cryptographic operations that don't invoke standard routines from known providers should be closely inspected.
 Pay close attention to standard algorithms that have been modified.
 Remember that encoding isn't the same as encryption!
 Always investigate further when you find bit manipulation operators like XOR (exclusive OR).

-At all implementations of cryptography, you need to ensure that the following always takes place:
+In all implementations of cryptography, you need to ensure that the following always takes place:

 - The inner state of a cipher should be removed from memory as soon as possible.